SafalNarsingh/Scientific-Calculator-with-SFML/readme.md

 ## Troubleshooting
 - **SFML Not Found**: Ensure that SFML is properly installed and linked during the build process.
 Check your `Makefile` or build configuration.
-- **Incorrect Calculations**: Ensure that you are entering valid mathematical expressions.
+- **Incorrect Calculations**: Ensure you enter valid mathematical expressions.

-## Contributors
+## Issues
-- Safal Narshing Shrestha - Developer
+- CPU usage needs to be optimized.
+- Full-screen mode needs to be optimized.
+- The initial cursor position alignment should be changed.

 > Last updated by Safal Narhsing Shrestha on Oct 22, 2024, 12:24. </br> Copyright © 2024 Safal Narshing Shrestha.
 All rights reserved.
 #